Learning Resources Center

 - Computer Commons: Provides general access to Macintosh and PC computers and tutor support for academic computer applications, including course-specific software and word processing.
 One-to-one tutoring appointments are also available.

-- Learning Assistance/Check-in Counter: Provides access to the Computer Commons, the multimedia library for a variety of subjects, as well as materials for the ANTH 121 Cultures Around The World: Asia and the Pacific, ANTH 122 Cultures Around The World: The Americas, and ANTH 123 Cultures Around The World: Africa and the Middle East classes.
+- Learning Assistance/Check-in Counter: Provides access to the Computer Commons and the multimedia library for a variety of subjects.
 The Check-In Counter staff also provide instructional guidance regarding the use of LRC academic resources.

 - Learning Skills Workshops: Offer instructional support in essential skills such as time-management, learning styles, test-taking, math confidence and stress management.
 See www.sbcc.edu/clrc/workshops.php.